mongodb/specifications/source/change-streams/change-streams.rst

   class ChangeStreamOptions {
     /**
+     * Allowed values: 'updateLookup', 'whenAvailable', 'required'.
+     *
+     * The default is to not send a value.
+By default, the change notification
+     * for partial updates will include a delta describing the changes to the
+     * document.
+     *
-     * Allowed values: ‘updateLookup’.
-When set to ‘updateLookup’, the change notification
+     * When set to 'updateLookup', the change notification for partial updates
-     * for partial updates will include both a delta describing the changes to the document,
+     * will include both a delta describing the changes to the document as well
-     * as well as a copy of the entire document that was changed from some time after the
+     * as a copy of the entire document that was changed from some time after
-     * change occurred.
-The default is to not send a value.
+     * the change occurred.
+     *
+     * When set to 'whenAvailable', configures the change stream to return the
+     * post-image of the modified document for replace and update change events
+     * if the post-image for this event is available.
+     *
+     * When set to 'required', the same behavior as 'whenAvailable' except that
+     * an error is raised if the post-image is not available.
+     *
-     * For forward compatibility, a driver MUST NOT raise an error when a user provides an
+     * For forward compatibility, a driver MUST NOT raise an error when a user
-     * unknown value.
-The driver relies on the server to validate this option.
+     * provides an unknown value.
+The driver relies on the server to validate
+     * this option.
+     *
      * @note this is an option of the `$changeStream` pipeline stage.
      */
     fullDocument: Optional<String>;

+    /**
+     * Allowed values: 'whenAvailable', 'required', 'off'.
+     *
+     * The default is to not send a value, which is equivalent to 'off'.
+     *
+     * When set to 'whenAvailable', configures the change stream to return the
+     * pre-image of the modified document for replace, update, and delete change
+     * events if it is available.
+     *
+     * When set to 'required', the same behavior as 'whenAvailable' except that
+     * an error is raised if the pre-image is not available.
+     *
+     * For forward compatibility, a driver MUST NOT raise an error when a user
+     * provides an unknown value.
+The driver relies on the server to validate
+     * this option.
+     *
+     * @note this is an option of the `$changeStream` pipeline stage.
+     */
+    fullDocumentBeforeChange: Optional<String>;

     /**
      * Specifies the logical starting point for the new change stream.